 What this looks like in practice

 Type /allium in Claude Code and Allium examines your project, then offers to distill from existing code or build a new spec through conversation.
+If you already know which mode you want, you can go directly: /allium:elicit builds a spec through structured conversation, /allium:distill extracts one from existing code.

 auth/.
 I can see login, password reset, session management and role-based access.
 I've drafted an initial spec at auth.allium with 4 entities and 9 rules.
 A few things I want to flag: